eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ### 5.1 Attestation elements

-Within the EUDI Wallet ecosystem, data is exchanged in the form of Electronic Attestations of Attributes (EAA), hereafter referred to as "attestations."
+Within the EUDI Wallet ecosystem, data is exchanged in the form of Electronic Attestations of Attributes (EAA), hereafter referred to as 'attestations.'
 Apart from EAA, the [European Digital Identity Regulation] explicitly defines another category of data, called Person Identification Data (PID), see [Section 5.2](#52-attestation-categories).

+The subject of a PID is a natural or legal person.
+The subject of an attestation is a natural person, a legal person, or an object.
+For example, the subject of a digital product passport would be a product.
+In addition, some attestations do not have a subject.
+For example, a voucher may be valid for any User that can present it to a Relying Party.
+This is comparable to the concept of a 'bearer token'.

 Each PID and attestation consists of the following key elements:

-- A set of **attributes**, which provide information about the subject of the attestation.
-The subject of the PID or attestation may be a natural person or a legal person.
+- A set of **attributes**, which provide information, typically about the subject of the attestation.
 A Relying Party will request one or more of these attributes to get the reliable information they need to provide some service to the User.
 The set of attributes that an attestation may contain is defined in an attribute schema, see below.